Build a Content Marketing Supply Chain (CMSC) that recruits new students to your online degree program, year after year.

 The top content creators on YouTube generally upload long-form content (10+ minutes) because it caters to YouTube's algorithm, and allows them to earn more money from advertising.

-Because we want our online programs to be seen as thought leaders in their industry, we recommend following the lead of the top producers on YouTube.
-Each YouTube video should cover the entire topic, including all the supporting points.
+Because we want our online programs to be seen as thought leaders in their industry, try for 10-minute videos.
+The most important part is each YouTube video should cover the entire topic, including all the supporting points.
 We want viewers to have their question thoroughly answered.

 If you work with an agency that doesn't bind you to lengthy contracts like traditional OPMs, they'll usually optimize and upload the video to YouTube on your behalf.
 If you’re a DIY type, use this video SEO guide.